abenori/jlreq/jlreq-trimmarks.md

 Set the width of trim marks.

 ### ` color`
 Set the color of the trim marks.
-You have to load `xcolor` package before loading this package to use this function.
+You have to load a package which defines `\color` (`color' package or its variant) before loading this package to use this function.
 Here are some examples of specifying the color.

 * `color=c` -> `\color[cmyk]{1,0,0,0}`
 * `color=cyk` -> `\color[cmyk]{1,0,1,1}`